s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 send it to the evaluating slave, and communicate the fully evaluated value back to the master.

-With this idea in mind we will now explain how to achieve parallel evaluation of Arrows with Cloud Haskell.
+With this idea in mind, we will now explain how to achieve parallel evaluation of Arrows with Cloud Haskell.
 We start by explaining the communication basics in Chapter \ref{sec:cloudhaskellCommBetweenNodes}.
 Next, we describe how to achieve evaluation of single values on slave nodes in